Presenting at the Conference

 Call for Proposals

-Under the broad theme of " Making Connections " a Call for Proposals is issued for the 2018 Dr. Gregory P. Domin Graduate Research Conference at Columbus State University.
+A Call for Proposals is issued for the 2019 Dr. Gregory P. Domin Graduate Research Conference at Columbus State University.

 Because this is a multidisciplinary conference, the conference includes a mix of elements used in conferences across disciplinary norms.
 Conference participants who have attended discipline specific conferences will most likely see components that are unfamiliar, including presentation types, schedules, and events.
 This is an intentional part of the experience.
 If you have any questions about anything that may be unfamiliar, do not hesitate to ask!